 Caught Outdoors in a Lightning Storm

-Although you should always head to an indoor shelter long before being caught in a lightning storm, there are some last resort safety tips, assuming there are no indoor shelters nearby, that may reduce your chance of being stuck by lightning.
+If you find yourself stuck outdoors in a storm there are some last resort safety tips, assuming there are no indoor shelters nearby, that may reduce your chance of being stuck by a lightning bolt.

 Positive Streamers?
 You’re About to be Struck.

-Being struck by lightning is often preceded by a sensation of tingling and by your hair standing on end along your arms and the back of your neck.
-If you have this feeling and are in or near a lightning storm, your body has likely sent a positive streamer.
-If this sudden charge connects with the electrons pooling beneath the storm clouds, lightning will strike.
-If you feel this sensation, either run as fast as you can to shelter or immediately crouch on the balls of your feet (follow the guidelines above).
-Hold your breath, as you can breathe in the superheated air that surrounds you and is expanding out from a lightning bolt.
+Lightning strikes are preceded by a sensation of tingling or by your hair standing on end.
+If you have this feeling and are in or near a thunderstorm, your body has likely sent what is called a positive streamer.
+If this sudden charge connects with the electrons pooling beneath the storm clouds, lightning will strike you or within a very close proximity.
+If you feel this sensation, immediately crouch on the balls of your feet (follow the guidelines in the above table).
+Hold your breath as to not breathe in the superheated air that surrounds a lightning bolt.

-If someone is struck by lightning, call 911 or emergency medical support immediately.
-Wait until the danger has passed to evaluate their condition and to begin medical treatment on the injured person.
-Because the charge simply passes through the body, a lightning strike victim does not carry an electronic charge after being struck.
-If they are unconscious but breathing, wait for medical staff.
-If they are not breathing or have no pulse, start performing CPR chest compressions until they regain consciousness or help arrives.
-Treat electrical burns as you would any other type.
-Neurological and internal injuries are possible, however, 80% of people recover after being hit by lightning.
-It is also possible for someone to be hit by lightning and be practically uninjured.
+If someone is struck by lightning, call 911 or seek emergency medical support immediately.
+Wait until the immediate danger of further lightning strikes has passed to evaluate their condition and to begin medical treatment on the injured person.
+Because the charge simply passes through the body, a person does not carry an electric charge after being struck thus making the person safe to touch.
+Follow the table below for instructions on how to treat those struck by lightning.

-Wait for at least 30 minutes after the last clap of thunder to leave your shelter and resume hiking or backpacking.
-Be aware of other storms and lightning strikes that may occur.
+Wait for at least 30 minutes after the last clap of thunder to leave your shelter or to resume hiking or backpacking.
+Be aware of other thunderstorms that may arise after the initial storm.